Policy

 Summary

-• School councils should seek advice from the Student Transport Unit and obtain approval from their regional director prior to purchasing or hiring a bus, or chartering a bus service.
+- School councils should seek advice from the Student Transport Unit and obtain approval from their regional director prior to purchasing a bus service.

-• Schools who own or hire a bus where the driver is a school staff member must be accredited to operate a bus service (exemptions apply).
+- Schools who own or hire a bus to transport students where the driver is a school staff member must be accredited with Safe Transport Victoria (limited exemptions apply).

 Details